usamahamed/SPA-Rent-car-App/README.md

 # SPA-Rent-car-App
-SPA for rent car using mydriver API
+SPA for rent car using mydriver API built with angularJs